How to Deliver Value at Every Stage of the Customer Journey

 Customer Journey Stage #4: Retention

-The fourth stage of the customer journey is the Retention stage.
+The fourth stage of the customer journey is the Customer Retention stage.
 Congratulations!
 If your customers have made it this far, then you’re definitely doing a lot of things right.
 But, it’s not over yet.
 In fact, this stage is arguably the most important stage in the overall customer journey.
 Why?

 Content to Deliver in the Retention Stage: